A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Our Approach: FedSim

-After the similarities are calculated, party C directly sends the similarities $\mathbf{s}$ to party A and sends the aligning information to both parties.
-In step 3, party A and B align their samples or similarities according to the aligning information to ensure that each $x^A_i$, $\mathbf{x}^B_i$ and $\mathbf{s}_i$ refer to the same sample.
+After the similarities are calculated, the server directly sends the similarities $\mathbf{s}$ to party P and sends the aligning information (i.e., indices that indicate orders) to both parties.
+Finally, parties P and S align their samples or similarities according to the aligning information to ensure that each $x^P_i$, $\mathbf{x}^S_i$ and $\mathbf{s}_i$ refer to the same sample.